-The beauty of the deep sea has been presented in recent movies, and this photo is an object I found on the coast of Matsuyama City, a corner of the Seto Inland Sea.
-It was late March, a day of high tide, and the coast was covered with tidal flats far into the distance, with beautiful striped patterns due to last night's strong wind.
-In the middle of the flats, there were a series of small stick piles stretching out to sea.
+The beauty of the deep sea has been presented in recent movies, and this photo is an objet I found on the coast of Matsuyama City, a corner of the Seto Inland Sea.
+One day in late March, at high tide, the coast was covered with tidal flats far into the distance, with beautiful striped patterns due to last night's strong wind.
+There was a series of small barbed piles dotting from the tidal flats to the offshore area.
 As I approached, I was surprised.
-The rotten wood was covered with seaweed that formed shapes that reminded me of birds, dogs, fur seals, and squid.
-As I started to take pictures, the tide gradually came in, and before I could take enough pictures, they were submerged in the tide.
+The rotten woods were beautifully covered with seaweed and had shapes that makes one imagine birds, dogs, fur seals, squids, etc. It was truly wonderful.
+As I started to take their pictures, the tide gradually came in, they became submerged in the tide before I could take enough pictures.
 I had visited there sometimes to meet this situation again, but due to the tide and weather conditions, they seldom appeared on the ground.
 In the summer, the algae rotted away, and in the winter, they gradually increased.
-I could not find anything as beautiful as that time, and only obtained more than 20 original plates.
+I could not find them as beautiful as they were at that time, and could only obtain 20 or so original plates of those.

 Kiyoshi Niiyama "The Illusion of Tidal Flats" from "Camera Mainichi" (the Mainichi Newspapers Co.), 1955, October issue.

 In commemoration of the 110th anniversary of his birth, Kinkan Gallery is pleased to present "At the Tidal Flats", an exhibition of photographs by Kiyoshi Niiyama.